-Here’s an uncomfortable truth: most ML failures in production are not model problems.
+Here is the uncomfortable truth: most ML failures in production are not model problems.
 They are system problems.
-The model that achieved 95% accuracy in your notebook will silently degrade to 60% in production — and you might not notice for months.
+The model that hit 95% accuracy in your notebook will silently degrade to 60% in production — and you may not notice for months.

 Understanding these failure modes is essential for anyone building production AI systems.
 This is also why applied AI is fundamentally different from a web service — it fails in ways that traditional software monitoring won’t catch.